Dianeod/docs/docs/ml/toolkit/utils.md

 ## `.ml.roc`

-_X- and Y-axis values for an ROC curve_
+_X- and Y-axis values for a ROC curve_

 Syntax: `.ml.roc[x;y]`